 The lessons learned earned him a Formula One drive with Scuderia Toro Rosso for 2009 and at the season-opener in Australia he became the first Swiss driver to contest a grand prix since Jean-Denis Délétraz at the 1995 European Grand Prix.

 Sébastien’s time at Toro Rosso came to an end at the close of the 2011 season, but with 55 grands prix under his belt and a wealth of F1 experience at his disposal, the decision to bring him to Red Bull Racing in a test and reserve capacity for 2012 was straightforward.

-Alongside his efforts in endurance racing, Sébastien has enjoyed a hugely successful career in Formula E. He finished as championship runner-up in his debut season in 2014-'15 and the following year took a memorable championship win at the final round in 2015-'16.
+Alongside his efforts in endurance racing, Sébastien has enjoyed a hugely successful career in Formula E. He finished as championship runner-up in his debut season in 2014-’15 and the following year took a memorable championship win at the final round in 2015-’16.
 He was again runner-up in 2016-’17 and finished fourth last season.
 For Season 5 of the electric series he has embarked on a new challenge, driving for the Nissan team which has taken the place of sister company Renault on the grid.

-Sébastien will again race in Formula E and the WEC this year, but alongside those duties he will continue to be a highly valued member of the Red Bull Racing team, where he'll once again help drive the Team forward in 2018.
+Sébastien continues to be a highly valued member of the Red Bull Racing team and he’ll once again help drive the team forward in 2019.